 - Date and times of journeys;

 - Full details of journey (so as to allow independent verification of mileage claimed);

 - Number of passengers;

 - Purpose of journey;

+- Opening and closing speedometer readings for each journey;

 - Miles travelled.

 The log book is the sole detailed record of official journeys and must be kept on hand at all times and is subject to inspection on request.